nbdesai1992/TravelItineraryLLM/README.md

 source venv/bin/activate
 \```

-2. Run the Flask application:
+2. Run the Flask application from the repository root:

 \```bash
-export FLASK_APP=app/main.py
-flask run
+python app/main.py
 \```

 The Flask server will start, and you can access the application at `http://localhost:5000`.